cyberaide/bookmanager/README.md

 `~/.local/bin` needs to be added to your PATH

+## Pandoc Version Requirements

-We recommend a very new version of pandoc and pandoc-crossref.
+We recommend a version of pandoc and pandoc-crossref greater than 2.10.
+Older versions may not work.
 Look in our Dockerfile to see how you can install them from source.

-We also install calibre to convert the epub to pdf
+## Calibre

+Calibre is a very good epub browser.
+It can be installed on Ubuntu with

 ```
 sudo apt-get install calibre
 ```

+For other operating systems, please visit the calibre Web page.

 ## Bookmanager Service